Raleigh DWI Test Refusal Attorney

 If a driver refuses to submit to an Alco-Sensor portable breath test (PBT), he or she will not lose driving privileges unless convicted of a DWI Officer’s often use the PBT to determine probable cause to arrest in a DWI investigation.
 NO NEGATIVE CONSEQUENCES will result from a refusal to blow into an officer’s request to perform a roadside portable breath test.

 Refusal to submit a sample of their breath when requested on the Intox EC/IR II will result in a one year revocation of a person’s driver’s license.

 Even if an officer reports that you refused the chemical test, you have the right to challenge that refusal at a hearing before a DMV officer.
 A skilled DWI defense attorney can help you fight to keep your driving privileges.

 If you have been arrested for a DWI and refused the chemical test, contact a Raleigh DWI defense lawyer at Coolidge Law Firm.
-Call (919) 239-8448 to schedule a free consultation.
+Call (919) 239-8448 or fill out the form below to schedule a free consultation.
 Coolidge Law Firm will work with you to get the best possible outcome in your case.